iojw/socialscan/README.md

   --verbose, -v         show query responses as they are received --show-urls           display profile URLs for usernames on supported platforms
-                        (profiles may not exist if usernames are reserved or belong to deleted/banned accounts) --version             show program's version number and exit
+                        (profiles may not exist if usernames are reserved or belong to deleted/banned accounts) --json json.txt       output results in JSON format to the specified file --version             show program's version number and exit
 ```